Embrace the Wonderland of Tottori Prefecture

 Mt.
 Fuji’s Rival

 Another natural scene to admire from Tottori Prefecture is Mt.
 Daisen, or “Great Mountain.”
 Located in the town of Daisen, it is said to be the home of the God of Fire, thus holding cultural significance to the Japanese.
 This mountain is popular with outdoor enthusiasts, having a myriad of hiking trails across all difficulties, as well as being surrounded by thriving beech forests.
 In the winter, snowshoeing tours are available and the mountain turns into a popular ski destination.
 The mountain sits at 5,673 feet high.
 However, climbers can’t go all the way to the peak, as it is unstable and forbidden to do so.
-Instead, people summit at point Misen, the second highest point on the mountain.
-This sits at 5,606 feet and gives visitors breathtaking views of the Sea of Japan, Miho Bay and the Chugoku mountain range.
+Instead, people summit at Misen Peak, the second highest point on the mountain.
+This sits at 5,607 feet and gives visitors breathtaking views of the Sea of Japan, Miho Bay and the Chugoku mountain range.

 History and Culture

 In the city of Tottori resides the Tottori Prefectural Museum.
 It houses information and exhibits on earth and life science, history and folklore and art in the Tottori prefecture.
 Spanning over 32,000 square feet, there are more than 3,000 items of fossils, art, photography and more all relating to Tottori.
-It’s made up of two floors, the first being permanent exhibits while the second is for temporary exhibits on modern art that rotate several times in the year.
+It’s made up of two floors, the first being permanent exhibits while the second is for temporary exhibits on modern art that rotate several times throughout the year.

 Tottori Prefectural Museum photo provided by Tottori Prefecture

 Next door to the museum is the Tottori Castle Ruins.
 The castle was built in 1532 on the side of Mt.
 Kyusho, which became a center of power in Japan’s era of warring states.
 Afterward, the castle was home to the Ikeda clan in the Edo Period.
-The castle fell to ruin at the modernization policies of the Meiji period government was enacted.
+The castle fell to ruin as the modernization policies of the Meiji period government were enacted.
 A single wood gate and the castle’s stone wall are all that is left of the once grand building.
-Visitors walk up to the castle courtyards that have an observation point overlooking the city of Tottori.
+Visitors can walk up to the castle courtyards that have an observation point overlooking the city of Tottori.
 Many cherry blossom trees are lined along the stone walls, making the ruins a popular place to view the blossoms in mid April.

 Relaxing at an Onsen